asc-csa/radarsat1-scripts/src/2 - Lake Ice Coverage Analysis/README.md

 * lakeice-measurements.xlsx - Training data available for use.
 Spans periods before and after RADARSAT-1 coverage.
 Provides coordinates and ice coverage for various lakes (0 = 0%, 10 = 100%).
 * find_if_has_imagery.py - A script to determine whether there is imagery of a given coordinate at a given time, using the above file.
 Outputs files with an indication of whether there is coverage or not.
+* downloading_lakes_for_analysis.py - A script to download a set of pre-chosen lakes at 0% and 100% ice coverage.